SRJPE/JPE-datasets/scripts/adult-holding-redd-and-carcass-surveys/butte-creek/butte-2014-2016-individual-qc-checklist.md

 ## Issues Identified

 -   Need description and look up table for the majority of the data
--   Incomplete data for most of the columns
+-   Lot of incomplete data
+-   Are these the most important variables for carcass data?

 ## Add cleaned data back to google cloud